Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_3$ represents the eigenvalues of 3-fold rotational symmetry operation.
 We should further consider possible trivializations.
 For systems with spinless fermions, consider the 1D bubble equivalence: we decorate a 1D bubble on each 1D block labeled by $\tau_2$, here yellow and red dots represent the fermionic particle and hole, respectively, and can be trivialized if we shrink them to a point.
 Near each 0D block labeled by $\mu_1$, there are six particles that can form an atomic insulator:

 with reflection property as:

 i.e., the reflection eigenvalue $-1$ at each 0D block labeled by $\mu_1$ can be trivialized by the atomic insulator $|\xi\rangle_{p31m}^{\mu_1}$.

 Subsequently we consider the complex fermion sector.
 First of all, as shown in Fig. \ref{p31m}, we should identify that there is only one 0D block labeled by $\mu_1$ per unit cell, but there are two 0D blocks labeled by $\mu_2$ per unit cell.
-Repeatedly consider 1D bubble equivalence on 1D blocks $\tau_2$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds six complex fermions at each 0D block $\mu_1$ and removes three complex fermions at each 0D block $\mu_2$ (by adding three holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, suppose there are $a$ complex fermions on each $\mu_1$ and $b$ complex fermions on each $\mu_2$.
-Suppose the total number of complex fermions within a certain unit cell is $c=a+2b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_2$ is $a+6n/b-3n$, and the total number of complex fermions within a certain unit cell remains invariant.
-So for a specific $c$, there are only three independent cases:
+Repeatedly consider 1D bubble equivalence on 1D blocks $\tau_2$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds six complex fermions with $U^f(1)$ charge $+1$ at each 0D block $\mu_1$ and three complex fermions with $U^f(1)$ charge $-1$ at each 0D block $\mu_2$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.